xieyuheng/fidb-zero/docs/manual/03-the-http-api.md

 We want to use [HTTP API](https://www.rfc-editor.org/rfc/rfc9110) to operate data in FiDB.

-The aim is to enable a developer to describe rules about HTTP API declaratively, thus almost never need to write backend API code over database anymore.
+The aim is to enable a developer to describe rules about HTTP API, and let fidb dynamicly serves the HTTP API based on the rules, thus a developer almost never need to write backend API code over database again.

 We will do this little by little.